bananananacat/MBTI_Analysis/README.md

 ## Results
-The results from stemming were slightly better than those from slemmatization.
-Also, after adding an additional dataset, the results increased by 0.02 on average. (more details - in jupiter notebooks)
+The results from stemming were slightly better than those from lemmatization.
+Also, after adding an additional dataset, the results increased by 0.02 on average. (more details - in jupyter notebooks)

 There are some of them (with supplemented dataset):
 - Catboost (stemming): 0.676